The public opinion, both professional and recreational, drives betting market movements for horse racing — and all other sports for that matter.

-- Insider knowledge: A taboo topic in Horse Racing, and it’s undeniably responsible in initiating many large market movements.
+- Insider knowledge: A taboo topic in Horse Racing.
+But it’s undeniably responsible in initiating many large market movements.
 Big money stakes backing horses at odds well above the fair value helps bring the market closer to accuracy.
 Following the large stakes, the odds begin to reflect a more accurate probability of the horse winning the race.

-In addition to shaping public opinion with their odds, the Bookmakers are also likely to reduce their risk by laying off horses where they’ve accepted a high stake (i.e. high risk).
-Given the likelihood of this being a substantial volume, the exchange odds will be impacted, and consequently so will the opinion of many others in the public.
+In addition to shaping public opinion with their odds, some Bookmakers are also said to reduce their risk by laying off horses where they’ve accepted a high stake (i.e. high risk).
+The exchange odds will be impacted by their activity; so will the opinion of many traders monitoring prices on the betting exchange.

-- Pre-race Observations: A horse’s equipment or appearance in the parade ring plays a part.
-Its gait, sweating, or restiveness can influence our confidence, and this goes for any sporting event: think about watching football players as they stand in the tunnel before a match.
-The public observes signs of strength or weakness, as tenuous as they may be.
+- Pre-race observations: A horse’s appearance in the parade ring influences our perception.
+Its gait, sweating, or restiveness can impact our confidence.
+This is very similar to watching football players as they stand in the tunnel before a match.
+The public observes (and acts on) signs of strength or weakness, as tenuous as they may be.